mrmattipants/Parse-Office365AuditLogReports/Outbox/readme.md

-By Default, the Resulting .XLSX File(s) will be Stored in this "Outbox" Folder, immediately after the "AuditData" has been Parsed and Output, etc.
+This is the Default Directory, to which your Parsed Office 365 Audit Logs will be Saved.
+Of course, you can Modify this Setting or simply Traverse your Computer Hard Drive, to the Locations, where your .CSV File, containing your Office 365 Audit Logs, has been Saved.